oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 }
 ```

-The controller enables the `/endOfGame` endpoint to get all entries, and the `/mentalStateAverageDamage` endpoint, that returns the damage in each category, in an average by mental state.
+The controller enables the `/endOfGame` endpoint to get all entries, and the `/mentalStateAverageDamage` endpoint, that returns the damage in each category, as in average by mental state.

-## Test Java Record in the Web Layer
+### Test Java record in the web layer

-Create a `StatsControllerTest` class in the package `com.okta.developer.records.controller` under the `src/test` folder, to verify the endpoints basic functionality with a web test.
+Create a `StatsControllerTest` class in the package `com.okta.developer.records.controller` under the `src/test` folder, to verify the endpoints' basic functionality with a web test.
 In this test, only the web slice is verified:

 ```java